Contact lens handling & maintenance videos

 Contact Lens Hygeine

-The aim of the disinfecting and cleaning solutions is to reduce the number of microorganisms that accumulate on the lenses with wear, therefore minimising the risk of infection with contact lenses.
-Cleaning solutions can also improve comfort by conditioning the lens surface and making it more wettable.
-A ‘rub and rinse’ step with solution is usually also recommended as part of your lens care regime, before you put the lenses on your eyes and before you store them.
+The aim of disinfecting and cleaning solutions is to reduce the number of microorganisms that accumulate on the lenses with wear, therefore minimising the risk of infection with contact lenses.

 Types of Contact Lens Solutions

 There are many types and brands of contact lens solution, each with different ingredients and for specific lens types.
-It’s important to use the solution recommended for your contact lenses at the time of your fitting.
+It’s important to use the solution recommended for your contact lenses at the time of your fitting and to read the instructions carefully.

-Multipurpose solutions are the simplest and most convenient type of contact lens solution and are designed to clean, rub, rinse and store lenses.
+Multipurpose (preserved) solutions such as Biotrue, Optifree or Quattro are the simplest and most convenient type of soft contact lens solutions, designed to clean, rub, rinse and store lenses.
 The minimum storage time to ensure adequate disinfection varies but is generally four to six hours.
+Occasionally some patients experience mild irritation when combining certain multipurpose solutions with certain soft lenses.
+If this is suspected, try an alternative solution with a different preservative and if the problem persists, see your eye care practitioner to change to a different lens design or preservative free system.

-Saline solutions are sometimes recommended for rinsing contact lenses before they are applied to the eye but should not be used for storing lenses.
+Saline solutions are useful for rinsing contact lenses but should not be used for storing lenses.
 No other solutions, including any type of water, or saliva, should come into contact with your contact lenses or storage case.

 Contact lenses & Swimming